 - cd /d D:\Windows\System32

 * Note: If you receive “The system cannot find the path specified” error, then replace the letter D on the above command with the next letter on the alphabet.

-6. Then type the above commands in order:
+6. Then type the below commands in order: